wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/React/React-Links.md

 * [2016-Moving Airbnb Search to React](http://6me.us/2mS): Using experiments to tackle a large refactor with confidence

+- [2018-Migrating Medium to React.js and GraphQL](https://www.infoq.com/news/2018/05/medium-reactjs-graphql-migration): making the new system incrementally available to users while not hindering development of new features.

 # Resource | 资源

 ## Book | 书籍